-Much interpreted and replicated the Eames lounge chair and Eiffel chair offers a trip into a world of luxury but at a price that is intended to be relatively affordable.
+Much interpreted and replicated the Eames lounge chair and Eiffel chair offer a trip into a world of luxury but at a price that is intended to be relatively affordable.
 They were designed by Charles and Ray Eames as a work for the Herman Miller furniture company.
-Along with the chair a foot rest ottoman was also included.
+Along with the chair, a foot rest and ottoman were also included.
 Examples of the Eames Eiffel Chair and Eames Chair lounge version can be viewed and purchased at https://www.pash-classics.com/eames-eiffel-chair.
-They are so considered a design classic that a set resides on show at the Museum of Modern Art in New York.
-How did these classics of design, form and function come into being?
+They are considered a design classic and a set resides on show at the Museum of Modern Art in New York.
+So, how did these classics of design, form and function come into being?

 Charles and Ray wanted to make a chair.
-However they didn’t want it to be just any old chair.
-This was to be a comfortable seat that encashed you as snuggly as a “first baseman’s mitt”.
-This is a baseball reference and the best way I can describe it is we would say it is as a “wicket keepers gloves”.
-This is quite relevant as the first place that Ray and Charles looked for inspiration was the English club chair.
-What they want to do was to recreate that feel of slumping into a chair at the club to read the Times, check the cricket score or argue about the gold standard and sip on a nice single malt.
+However, they didn’t want it to be just any old chair.
+This was to be a comfortable seat that encased you.
+The first place that Ray and Charles looked for inspiration was the English club chair.
+What they wanted to do was to recreate that feel of slumping into a chair at the club to read the Times, check the cricket score or argue about the gold standard and sip on a nice single malt.
 The last thing they wanted was something that would be dismissed as all design and no substance.
 They wanted a chair for a man and they wanted it to be affordable.

-The Eames looked at ways that the chair could be produced in large numbers but not lose quality.
-The use of modern techniques such as bending plywood through heat and pressure were the used and they also moved away from nails and staples using glue instead.
-The showed some great innovation be using the glue to mount lumber shock absorbers.
+The Eames looked at ways that the chair could be produced in large numbers but not lose the feeling of quality.
+The use of modern techniques such as bending plywood through heat and pressure were used and they also moved away from nails and staples, using glue instead.
+They showed some great innovation by using the glue to mount lumber shock absorbers.
 You could land into the chair quite heavily after a long day in the office and not feel a thing.
-The cushions were themselves made of galvanised rubber and packing that was stuck with more glue.
-The Eames liked there glue.
-As a quirk it also featured a constant recline.
+The cushions were themselves made of galvanised rubber.
+As a design quirk it also featured a constant recline.

-It was launched onto the North American market in nineteen fifty six and it was highlighted as the perfect hair for the working man’s den.
-A place to escape from the pressures of that office job at Dewy, Cheatum and Howe so you could sit with your copy of Gentleman’s Quarterly and your pipe.
-Make sure you lock the door though or else the kids well come in.
+It was launched into the North American market in nineteen fifty-six and it was highlighted as the perfect chair for the working man’s den.
+A place to escape from the pressures of that office job at the law firm or other corporate high-profile business, so you could sit with your copy of Gentleman’s Quarterly and your pipe.
+The popularity of the chair has never waned and you can still find them being enjoyed today.